Skip to main

 Lake Tahoe Seasonal Averages

 The mean annual precipitation ranges from more than 55 inches in watersheds on the west side of the Lake Tahoe basin to about 26 inches near the lake on the east side of the basin.
 Most of the precipitation falls as snow between November and April.
+Curious about the conditions?
+Dive into our snow report for the latest updates.
 There is a pronounced annual runoff of snowmelt in late spring and early summer, the timing of which varies from year to year.

 The warmest season in Lake Tahoe is usually between July and August, with August sustaining an average high temperature of 77.2°F (25.1°C).
 The coldest month is typically January, with an average high of 38.7°F (3.7°C).
 No matter what type of weather you prefer, whether you love summer or winter, it’s always a great time to visit Lake Tahoe.